How To Start An LLC In Maryland

 Not on the state level—but you may need a local business license.
 For example, Ocean City requires all businesses operating in the city to get a license.
 Contacting the city and county offices where you plan to do business is a good way to find out exactly what you’ll need.

 If any license applications require an EIN or a certified copy of your formation docs, Northwest can help.
 You can add on items like these during checkout or order them later on from inside your free account.

 File Maryland LLC Reports

 What is a Maryland LLC Annual Report?

 A major hit to your wallet.
 Every year, you’re required to fork over $300 to file a Maryland LLC Annual Report.
 The report updates the state on your LLC’s ownership and contact information.
-Late fees vary from $30 to $500, depending on how late your filing is and how much you owe in personal property taxes.
+Late fees vary but can be hundreds of dollars, depending on how late your filing is and how much you owe in personal property taxes.
 If that sounds bizarre, it’s because Maryland also requires a Personal Property Return (described below) to be filed along with the Annual Report.
 Afraid you’ll forget to file?
 Northwest has your back.
 When you sign up for our services, we’ll send you reminder notifications.